adobe/S3Mock/README.md

 The `S3Mock` Docker container is the recommended way to use `S3Mock`.
 It is released to [Docker Hub](https://hub.docker.com/r/adobe/s3mock).
 The container is lightweight, built on top of the official [Linux Alpine image](https://hub.docker.com/_/alpine).

+If needed, configure [memory](https://docs.docker.com/engine/reference/commandline/run/#specify-hard-limits-on-memory-available-to-containers--m---memory) and [cpu](https://docs.docker.com/engine/reference/commandline/run/#options) limits for the S3Mock docker container.

+The JVM will automatically use half the available memory.

 #### Start using the command-line